th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/th2-estore.md

 You can create `Event` object in th2 component with `th2-common-py` library.

 Put primary event data to variables.
-May be you will need it in the future.
+Maybe you will need it in the future.

 ```py
 root_event_id = EventID(id=str(uuid1()))